 You’re worth much more than that “one like”

 Let your children understand and appreciate themselves.
-Your child must stand firm and be proud of themselves, accept his shortcomings and should not rely on the virtual life out there to have negative thoughts about themselves because their online presence is only part of the “extension” of your child.
+Your child must stand firm and be proud of themselves, accept his/her shortcomings and should not rely on the virtual life out there to have negative thoughts about themselves because their online presence is only part of your child wonderful life.

 Let them know that the world’s most powerful, successful people don’t have a social media account or personally run it.
 So, instead of focusing on each of those likes and followers in that virtual world, they focus on improving themselves for the better and more successful every day.